johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-ntp.md

 ## Upcoming events card

 One of the most important aspects of keeping up with a fast-paced work environment is knowing what meetings you have coming up and when they're scheduled.
 As if it wasn't hard difficult enough to begin with, hybrid work has increased the number of meetings for many workers, causing overload.
-No productivity dashboard is complee without a glanceable calendar to make sure you're prepared for your meetings.
+No productivity dashboard is complete without a glanceable calendar to make sure you're prepared for your meetings.
 And with one click you can join your Teams meeting or send a message to other attendees if you happen to be running late.

 :::image type="content" source="media/microsoft-edge-enterprise-ntp/new-tab-upcoming-events-50.png" alt-text="List of upcoming events from user calendar":::

 ## To Do task list

-One of the most effective ways for many users to stay productive when they're getting overwhelmed is to make a to do list.
-This keeps users organized and can be cathartic to check items off the list when they are feeling stressed.
+One of the most effective ways for many users to stay productive when they're getting overwhelmed is to make a todo list.
+This keeps users organized and can be cathartic to check items off the list when they're feeling stressed.
 We have To Do integration in the browser so you can get all the greatness of [Microsoft To Do](https://todo.microsoft.com/tasks/) in an easily accessible format.

 :::image type="content" source="media/microsoft-edge-enterprise-ntp/new-tab-to-do-50.png" alt-text="To do task list":::